gmdavisux/spricons/README.md

 # spricons
-An SVG icon api to use sprites and files easily.
+A CSS/Javascript api to use SVG icons, images and sprites easily.